 The applicant will be asked for several items of information in relation to the account such as the date of birth that the person used when setting up this account, the place of residence that was indicated when creating this account and other details.
 Applications are reviewed individually.

-Yahoo will deactivate and permanently delete an account after receiving a copy of the death certificate and a copy of the account administrator's identification papers.
+Yahoo! will deactivate and permanently delete an account after receiving a copy of the death certificate and a copy of the account administrator’s identification papers.
 Documents should be sent to Yahoo!
 EMEA Ltd (Attn: Legal Department, Block P, Eastpoint Business Park, Clontarf, Dublin 3, Ireland).
 If the heir wishes to receive the contents, he or she must provide a certificate issued by a French notary establishing succession.

-Music, books and films
+Music, Books and Films

 Under law, digital libraries (e.g. on Amazon or iTunes) cannot be transferred.
 The easiest way to proceed is to keep the deceased person’s account active, provided you have the login credentials.

 Music, films and TV series on streaming services (e.g. Spotify and Netflix) do not belong to the listeners or viewers.
-The user licence expires once payments cease.
+The user license expires once payments cease.
 Make sure that you cancel the subscription.
 Otherwise it will renew automatically.

 Dropbox deletes files from its servers if they are not accessed after 12 months.
 Only a court request filed in the US can shorten this timeframe.

 In the iCloud terms and conditions, Apple makes it clear that data cannot be transferred.
 “Unless otherwise required by law, you agree that your account is non-transferable and that any rights to your Apple ID or content within your account terminate upon your death.”
 The account can be wound up and all content deleted upon presentation of the death certificate.
 To do this, contact Apple Support.